Patient's Query

 Welcome back to icliniq.com.

-As per ACSM (American college of sports medicine), the maximum duration of a high-intensity workout is eight minutes with adequate recovery periods totaling to 20 to 60 minutes each session (roughly four exercises with equal rest) three days a week.
-Overexertion beyond your physiological limits will definitely be harmful.
-Each individual is different with different capacities.
-So, if you are not able to go beyond six minutes, I will not advise you go beyond it.
-Thanks.
-Hope this helps.
+According to the American College of Sports Medicine (ACSM), the maximum duration of a high-intensity workout is eight minutes, with adequate recovery periods totaling 20 to 60 minutes for each session (roughly four exercises with equal rest), performed three days a week.
+Overexertion beyond your physiological limits can definitely be harmful, as each individual has different capacities.
+Therefore, if you are unable to exceed six minutes, I would not advise you to push beyond that.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!